We have updated our guide to the best outdoor restaurants in London – read on for a selection of our favourite alfresco dining spots.

 Kudu

-Kudu is a fantastic restaurant in Peckham that you wished you had in your neighbourhood.
 The menu is influenced by the chef’s South African heritage with a wine list to match.

 Standout dishes include the Kudu Bread, which comes with either melted cape malay, bacon butter or with melted seafood butter; and the onglet with hispi cabbage, enoki and truffled potato mousse.

 There is a beautiful garden at the back of the restaurant for walk-ins.
-Click here for further details.

 Sam’s Riverside

-Sam’s Riverside restaurant right by the Thames in Hammersmith, has a glass-enclosed outdoor space seating up to 32 with views of the river.
+Sam’s Riverside restaurant, right by the Thames in Hammersmith, has a glass-enclosed outdoor space seating up to 32 with views of the river.

 Try Oysters, Seafood platter, Grilled Cornish squid with chorizo, Devon lobster & crab roll, Hereford aged ribeye & chips, and the ever-popular Parmesan churros.